giuseppeg/giuseppeg.github.com/_posts/2019-10-11-github-sponsors-oss-sustainability.md

 There are companies that use and produce Open Source Software all the time.
 An example are ZEIT or Gatsby.
 Getting a job at such companies could potentially mean that you wouldn't have to work on OSS in your spare time anymore.

+### Crowdfunding

+Starting a campaign on crowfunding sites could be a good way to boostrap FOSS development.

+A successful example of this model is [ProseMirror's campaign on Indiegogo](https://www.indiegogo.com/projects/prosemirror/).
+They managed to raise $50000 to support the development of the project.

 ### npm Inc.